hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 # Private Terraform Enterprise Installer Migration

-This document outlines the procedure for migrating from the AMI based Private Terraform Enterprise (PTFE) to the installer.
+This document outlines the procedure for migrating from the AMI-based Private Terraform Enterprise (PTFE) to the Installer-based PTFE.

 ## Preflight